What Is Fallout On Car? Fallout is basically tiny shards of metal. They can come from a lot of places but mostly industrial areas.

 Paint on cars is very resilient but the heat of the particles literally melts into the top coat.
 And once embedded the fallout can easily oxidise and therefore rust.
 Rust can be seen as tiny orange dots; most visible seen on white car paint.

 If you have a dark colour car you may not be able to see the fallout or iron filings so easily but you can probably feel them.
 If you’ve ever rubbed your cars paint then you may of realised that it felt rough, or at least not as smooth as it should be; like glass (unless your glass is affected by fallout!).

 Your paint can be rough for a few reasons but the most common reason is fallout and tar.
-You can easily see if it is fallout if you use a traditional white clay bar as it will quickly turn orange and brown; oxidised metal that is beginning to rust!
+You can easily see if it is fallout if you use a traditional white clay bar.
+It will quickly turn orange and brown; the signs of metal beginning to rust!

 Where Does Fallout Come From

 Fallout can come from nearly any application where there is metal on metal contact, but keeping on track and sticking to our industry knowledge we will be concentrating on common fallout problems on cars.

 Ever parked your car near a train track?
 The hot brake dust from trains covers cars in fallout.
 Park near a factory or industrial estate?
 Hot metal sparks from factories and manufacturing produces lots of fallout.

 You will also find your car having a problem if its been near someone grinding, cutting metal or anything with sparks!

 New Car Fallout Problems